- Email: email@example.com

 Having previousy completed my BA (Hons) in English and MA in English Literary Studies at the University of Exeter, I joined the University of Leeds as a Postgraduate Researcher in the School of English in 2018, supervised by Dr. Jane Rickard.
-My research primarily revolves around the representation of masculine bodies and embodiment in early modern literature.
+My research primarily revolves around the representation of masculine bodies and embodiment in early modern literature focussing on the works of Thomas Middleton and his collaborators.
 My doctoral research is fully funded by the AHRC through the WRoCAH Consortium.

 My research interests in early modern English literature include the history and representations of the gendered body; early modern drama, especially that of the Jacobean period; civic pageantry and Lord Mayor's Shows; the history of emotions; bodily violence and vulnerability; and early modern cityscapes and ecologies.

-My doctoral research is focused on the relationship between the writing of Thomas Middleton and his collaborators and the broader cultural concerns about gendered selfhood and embodiment in the early modern period.
-In particular, I am interested in exploring how the style, reception and performance of Middletonian texts is distinctively collaborative and relational, challenging the claims that Middleton is 'Our other Shakespeare'.
+My doctoral research is focused on the relationship between the writing of Thomas Middleton and the broader cultural concerns about masculinity and the body in the early modern period.
+In particular, I am interested in exploring how the style, reception and performance of Middletonian texts is distinctively collaborative and relational, in order to challenge the claims that Middleton is 'Our other Shakespeare'.
 In doing so, I consider Middleton's pervasive concern about the interrelations between subjects and objects, authorial and textual collaboration, and the relation of bodies to their environments.